Inspector running a sewer scope camera at a basement cleanout in a Saint John home

+Find sewer line issues that aren't visible during a standard home inspection.
 In older neighbourhoods, tree roots love sneaking into sewer pipes.
-You can’t see it from the yard, but our camera can.
-Let’s make sure you aren't inheriting a plumbing disaster.
+You can't see it from the yard, but my camera can.
 Bundle with a home inspection when scheduling permits.

 What Is a Sewer Scope Inspection?